-However, the right kinds of school-family connections—those built on relationships, listening, welcoming, and shared decision making—can produce multiple benefits for students, including higher grade point averages and test scores, better attendance, enrollment in more challenging courses, better social skills, and improved behavior at home and at school (Southwest Educational Development Laboratory, 2002).
-Such school-family connections address important nonschool factors—such as health, safety, and affordable housing—that account for about two-thirds of the variance in student achievement (Rothstein, 2010).
+However, the right kinds of school-family connections—those built on relationships, listening, welcoming, and shared decision making—can produce multiple benefits for students, including higher grade point averages and test scores, better attendance, enrollment in more challenging courses, better social skills, and improved behavior at home and at school.
+Such school-family connections address important nonschool factors—such as health, safety, and affordable housing—that account for about two-thirds of the variance in student achievement.
 These connections can also improve parents’ feelings of efficacy and increase community support for schools.

 Family involvement and engagement are not mutually exclusive; most schools pursue both.
 But when you think about your school’s efforts, you’ll probably see a clear direction.
 Does your school tend toward doing to or doing with families?
 Does the staff do more talking or more listening?
 Is the emphasis on one-way communication or on two-way conversation?
 Is your school’s vision of its community confined to the school grounds, or does this vision encompass the entire neighborhood?

 Some people see power as a finite pie: If you get more, that means I have less.
 The vision of family engagement described here, however, views power in a different way.
 As families move from being school clients or volunteers to being leaders in education improvement efforts, they gain more power.
 As a result, the whole pie gets bigger, and more possibilities are created.